vadimcn/cargo-pgo/README.md

 - `git clone https://github.com/vadimcn/cargo-pgo.git`,
 - `cd cargo-pgo`,
 - `git submodule update --init` - this may take a while as LLVM is one of the upstream dependencies.
-Fortunately, only a small part of it needs to be built.
+Fortunately, only a small part of it actually needs to be built.
 - `cargo build --release`,
 - Add `cargo-pgo/target/release` to your PATH.